ceejeey/portfolio-tracker/README.md

 ## Introduction

-[](https://portfolio-tracker-mocha.vercel.app/#/) iis a feature-rich stock portfolio tracker web app application developed using React, powered by Vite, and fully implemented in TypeScript.
+[Portfolio Pal](https://portfolio-tracker-mocha.vercel.app/#/) iis a feature-rich stock portfolio tracker web app application developed using React, powered by Vite, and fully implemented in TypeScript.

 ## Technologies Used